msteinbeck/tinyspline/README.md

 TinySpline uses the CMake build system to compile and package the interfaces.
 The C library has been implemented in C89 and, thus, should be compilable with nearly every compiler.
 All other features of TinySpline are optional and will be disabled if CMake does not find the required dependencies.

-No matter which interfaces you want to build, CMake and an appropriative C/C++ compiler must be available.
+However, CMake and an appropriate C/C++ compiler must be available, regardless of the interface you want to build.
 TinySpline supports any of the following compiler suites: gcc, clang, and msvc.
 In order to compile the C++ wrapper or any of the bindings, your compiler suite (e.g. gcc) must support C++11.
 Additionally, Swig (in version 3.0.1 or above) is required to generate the bindings.
 Along Swig, each binding may have further dependencies to generate the source code of the target language.
 The following table gives an overview:

 Language | Dependencies to Generate Source | (Relative) Output Directory
 -------- | ------------------------------- | ---------------------------